Chief of Israeli spyware firm NSO Group quits job | DW | 25.01.2022

 "I can understand why people are making the connection,'' Levy told AP.
 "In reality it has nothing to do with the breaking news, so to speak, around NSO."

-But pressure on the company has increased since the end of last year.
+Pressure on the company has increased since the end of 2021.
 NSO has been blacklisted by the US Commerce Department since November 2021, saying that the firm sold spyware to foreign governments which then used the equipment to target government officials, journalists and others.

 Tech giant Apple has also sued NSO, saying it had violated US laws by breaking into the software installed on iPhones.

-Last week, the Israeli attorney general ordered an investigation into domestic police surveillance, amid reports that Pegasus had been used improperly.
+Last week, the Israeli attorney general ordered an investigation into domestic police surveillance following reports that Pegasus had been used improperly.

-The company and the Israeli government says that NSO products are only sold to trusted international governments for legitimate security purposes such as monitoring suspected terrorists.
+The company and the Israeli government say NSO products are only sold to trusted international governments for legitimate security purposes such as monitoring suspected terrorists.

 jcg/msh (AP, AFP, Reuters)